Battery Backup Power for Fiber Optic Customers

 What Your Battery Can – and Can’t – Do

-The standard battery backup unit provides enough power to support a minimum of 8 hours of normal home phone service usage during a power outage.
-Extended or excessive home telephone use during a power outage will reduce the available runtime of the battery backup unit to less than 8 hours.
+The standard battery backup unit provides enough power to support up to 8 hours of normal home phone service usage during a power outage.
+Extended or excessive home telephone use during a power outage will reduce the available runtime of the battery backup unit.

 When a power outage occurs, make sure you have one corded single-line touchtone phone plugged into a wall jack, which is connected directly to the battery backup unit via your in-home wiring.
 If you connect a cordless phone, it will not function without a separate battery backup, and not all cordless phones are so equipped.

-A battery backup unit does not provide power to any service other than voice.
-Home security systems, medical monitoring devices, and other equipment will not run on a home phone battery backup unit and may not function during a power outage.
+The battery backup unit supplies power for the home phone service.
+Other services may not function during a power outage.
+Home security systems, medical monitoring devices and other equipment will not run on a home phone battery backup unit.

 Expected Backup Power Duration

 The actual duration of backup power provided during an outage may exceed or fall short of your unit’s specifications depending on a number of factors.
 Battery age, phone usage, and environmental factors all impact performance.
-If your home phone service does not last the intended 8 hours during a power outage, please contact Golden West to schedule a replacement of the battery backup unit.
+The health of the battery installed in your home will degrade over time.
+If you notice your run time has significantly shortened, after verification, Golden West will replace the battery free of charge.

 Purchase and Replacement Options

-Golden West monitors the health of the battery installed in your home and will replace the battery backup unit at no charge when it reaches the end of its useful life.
 Upgraded 24-hour battery backup units are available for purchase directly from Golden West.
 These cost $165 plus applicable installation charges.
 You must schedule an appointment to install the 24-hour backup battery unit at your location.
 Golden West will not perform any installations during a power outage.
-The estimated life expectancy for the battery is 2-4 years depending on power outage frequency and environment.
-If you purchase the 24-hour backup, you will be charged for a replacement unit unless you instruct Golden West to downgrade to the 8-hour option.
+The estimated life expectancy of the battery is expected to be 7 years, depending on power outage frequency and environment.
+If you purchase the 24-hour backup, you will be charged for a replacement unit unless you instruct Golden West to downgrade to the free 8-hour option.

 Instructions for Proper Care and Use of Your Battery